trayio/falafel/README.md

 ```

 #### `falafel.files.download`
-The `falafel.files.download` function returns a promise, resolving with the following object:
+The `falafel.files.download` resolving with the following object:
 ```js
 {
 	file, //The file path in local storage